 University Hospital of Pisa

-AC has been reimbursed as a consultant and/or speaker for AbbVie, Biogen, Leo Pharma, Lilly, Janssen, and Novartis; AC is also the author of references cited in this topic.
+AC has served as an advisory board member and consultant and has received fees and speaker's honoraria or has participated in clinical trials for AbbVie, Almirall, Biogen, Fresenius Kabi, Leo Pharma, Lilly, Janssen, Novartis, Sanofi Genzyme, and UCB Pharma; AC is also an author of a reference cited in this topic.

 Dr Andrea Chiricozzi would like to gratefully acknowledge Dr April W. Armstrong and Dr Tsu-Yi Chuang, previous contributors to this topic.